 Elgar Sheet Music and Biography

-Edward Elgar for me is probably the most famous English composer.
+Edward Elgar is probably the most well known English composer.

-There is also the fact that Edward Elgar lived in the 20th century and he made it onto the twenty pound note until 2010.
-For some, there’s his memorable moustache.
+There is also the fact that Edward Elgar lived in the 20th century and his image was on the British twenty pound note until 2010.
+Some people will also recognise him for his memorable moustache!

 See all of our Elgar sheet music selection.